mehulagg/gitlab/doc/subscriptions/self_managed/index.md

 This page covers the details of your GitLab self-managed subscription.

+GitLab subscription management requires access to the Customers Portal.

+## Customers Portal

+GitLab provides the [Customers Portal](../index.md#customers-portal) where you can manage your subscriptions and your account details.

+Customers of resellers do not have access to this portal and should contact their reseller for any changes to their subscription.

 ## Subscription

 The cost of a GitLab self-managed subscription is determined by the following: